 Chicago, the third largest city of USA, is a fantastic city to visit.
 If you only have 24 hours in Chicago to spend, we want you to make the most of it.

-Therefore we compiled a list of things to do and things to bring on your next trip to Chicago.
-The people here are friendly, the food is delicious, and the architecture is exquisite.
+Therefore we compiled a Chicago itinerary of things to do and things to bring on your next trip to the windy city.
+The people here are friendly, the food is delicious, and Chicago's architecture along with its skyline are exquisite.

 Of course, we recommend you spend as much time as you can to enjoy the wonderful things that Chicago has to offer, but if you only have one day and really just want to experience the most famous “highlights”- here is your guide.

 Check out our Chicago Visitors Guide, with budget advice, travel guides, and information about local Chicago attractions.

 Tip: Save more money in Chicago with a tourist discount pass, which offers one-day attraction discounts.
 Read our post to see if one is worth it for you.

 We also offer several pay-what-you-like walking tours.